Olympus E-500 versus Olympus E-510

 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

-Both the E-500 and the E-510 have been discontinued, but can regularly be found used on ebay.
+Both the E-500 and the E-510 have been discontinued, but can regularly be found used on eBay.
 The E-500 was replaced by the Olympus E-510, while the E-510 was followed by the Olympus E-520.

-Arguments in favor of the Olympus Evolt E-500:
+Reasons to prefer the Olympus Evolt E-500:

 - Less heavy: Is lighter (by 59g or 11 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced segment (25 percent cheaper at launch).